Aqa Mirak

-Aqa Mirak (Persian: آقا میرک) (fl.
+Aqa Mirak (Persian: آقا میرک; fl.
 1520 – Qazvin, 1576) was a Persian illustrator and painter.

 Life

 Aqa Mirak was a painter, purveyor and companion to the Safavid shah Tahmasp I and was well known in contemporary circles.
 Initially living in Tabriz, he traveled and lived in Mashhad between 1555 and 1565, and Qazvin from 1565 until his death.

 Works

 The contemporary chronicler Dust Muhammad mentioned that Aqa Mirak along with Mir Musavvir did wall paintings for Prince Sam Mirza's palace in Tabriz and illustrations for royal manuscripts including the Shahnameh of Shah Tahmasp, a superb copy of Ferdowsi's Shahnameh ('Book of kings') and Nizami's Khamsa ('Five poems').
 Qazi Ahmad wrote that Aqa Mirak "had no peer in artistic design and was an incomparable painter, very clever, enamoured of his art, a bon vivant, an intimate [of the Shah] and a sage".
 A manuscript of the Khamsa done between 1539 and 1543 has four illustrations bearing attributions to Aqa Mirak.
-Dickson and Welch have attributed other paintings to Aqa Mirak in the monumental copy of the Shahnama made for Tahmasp, and have used these attributions to define four periods in the artist's life.
+Dickson and Welch have attributed other paintings to Aqa Mirak in the monumental copy of the Shahnameh made for Tahmasp, and have used these attributions to define four periods in the artist's life.